 - This fund was established in 2005 by Dr. Kate R. Barrett, Professor Emerita, Department of Kinesiology.
 Dr. Barrett served on the faculty at UNCG between 1970-1997 and focused on teacher education in physical education with a focus on the development of skillful movement in children.
 This award funds a junior or senior enrolled in any department of the School of Health and Human Sciences performing research with a faculty mentor.

 - The Loretta M. Williams Undergraduate CWHW Research Fund was established in 2004 with a gift from her husband, Theodore S. Williams.
 Mrs. Williams was the third of nine children, who left school at a young age to help support her family.
 She was never able to complete the education she so valued.
 This award supports an undergraduate student from any department in the School of Health and Human Sciences assisting with research projects in the Center for Women's Health and Wellness.
 Please contact Dr. Paige H. Smith (email@example.com) for more information.
 Preference will be given to students interested in research projects in the LEARN (LGBTQI) Network.

 - This fund was established in 2005 by Charles R. and Kathleen Williams to honor their parents, Theodore and Loretta Williams.
 Theodore Williams was a career musician and a member of the Army Field Band and the Marine Band.
 Loretta Williams worked in the home, raising four children, encouraging and fostering their love of learning.
-Kathleen Williams has been a faculty member in the Department of Kinesiology since 1989.
+Kathleen Williams has been a faculty member in the Department of Kinesiology at UNCG since 1988.
 This fund supports a graduate student from any department in the School of Health and Human Sciences who plans to conduct a research project focusing on some aspect of arts health.